You are listening to the Sean Hannity radio show podcast.

 Yeah.

-Listen, all I could say is this if you're so mentally fragile, emotionally fragile, that the election of the president sends you into a total complete meltdown, and you're a little student that needs a cry room, professors to give you hot cocoa, play-doh, coloring books, aromatherapy, puppy therapy, cat therapy.
+If you're so mentally fragile, emotionally fragile, that the election of the president sends you into a total, complete meltdown, and you're a little student that needs a cry room, professors to give you hot cocoa, play-doh, coloring books, aromatherapy, puppy therapy, cat therapy, you're not going to make it in this world.

 You're just not.

-You're not gonna make it.
+You're not going to make it.

 This world is much tough.